 People with osteoarthritis usually have joint pain and some movement limitations.
 Unlike some other forms of arthritis, such as rheumatoid arthritis, osteoarthritis affects only joint function and does not affect skin tissue, the lungs, the eyes, or the blood vessels.

 In rheumatoid arthritis, the second most common form of arthritis (along with ankylosing spondylitis, which has a similar prevalence in the US), the immune system attacks the tissues of the joints, leading to pain, inflammation, and eventually joint damage and malformation.
 It typically begins at a younger age than osteoarthritis, causes swelling and redness in joints, and may make people feel sick, tired, and uncommonly feverish.

 Osteoarthritis is by far the most common type of arthritis, and the percentage of people who have it grows higher with age.
-An estimated 12.1 percent of the U.S. population (nearly 21 million Americans) age 25 and older have osteoarthritis.
+An estimated 12.1% of the US population (nearly 21 million Americans) age 25 and older have osteoarthritis.

 Although osteoarthritis is more common in older people, younger people can develop it – usually as the result of a joint injury, a joint malformation, or a genetic defect in joint cartilage.
 Both men and women have the disease.
 Before age 45, more men than women have osteoarthritis; after age 45, it is more common in women.
 It is also more likely to occur in people who are overweight and in those with jobs that stress particular joints.